-- 1. The Chair of the Authority shall convene the meetings of the General Board. - 2.
-The General Board shall hold at least two ordinary meetings a year.
-In addition, it shall meet on the initiative of its Chair, at the request of the Commission, or at the request of at least one-third of its members. - 3.
-The General Board may invite any person whose opinion may be of interest to attend its meetings as an observer. - 4.
-The members of the General Board and their alternates may, subject to its Rules of Procedure, be assisted at the meetings by advisers or experts. - 5.
-The Authority shall provide the secretariat for the General Board.
+1. The Chair of the Authority shall convene the meetings of the General Board.

+2. The General Board shall hold at least two ordinary meetings a year.
+In addition, it shall meet on the initiative of its Chair, or at the request of at least one-third of its members.

+3. The General Board may invite any person whose opinion may be of interest to attend its meetings as an observer.

+4. The members of the General Board and their alternates may, subject to its Rules of Procedure, be assisted at the meetings by advisers or experts.

+5. The Authority shall provide the secretariat of the General Board.